octanove/shiba/TRAINING.md

 ## Pretraining

-Pretraining the model only requires one command, but it will take a while to run.
-The below is the command we used for training on 8 GPUs, but if you have more compute available you can tune the batch size and gradient accumulation steps accordingly.
-Note that we looked at performance on downstream tasks for the 15k/30k/45k/60k checkpoints and found the 45k checkpoint to perform the best, so that's the one we publish
+Pretraining the model only requires one command, but it will take quite a while to run.
+Below is the command we used for training on 8 GPUs, but if you have more compute available you can tune the batch size and gradient accumulation steps accordingly.
+Note that we looked at performance on downstream tasks for the 15k/30k/45k/60k checkpoints and found the 45k checkpoint to perform the best.

 ```shell
 python training/train.py \